seen-one/360NadirCoverUp/README.md

 If desired, you may edit the other parameters to suit your needs.

 `.\env\Scripts\activate` (Windows)

 `source env/bin/activate` (Linux/Mac)

 `python NadirCoverUp.py`

 The script will create a new folder at `OutputStep6` with the processed images, ready for upload to Mapillary or Panoramax.
-If wanting to upload to Google Street View, you can use ffmpeg to encode a video from `OutputStep5` image sequence.
+If wanting to upload to Google Street View, you can use ffmpeg to encode a video from `OutputStep5` image sequence then upload the video along with the .gpx file.